Our Blog

 Treated wood has outstanding environmental qualities with regard to sustainability, carbon footprint, and low-energy production as confirmed in its life-cycle assessment.

-The three main families of treated lumber used in construction.
+The 3 main families of treated lumber used in construction.

 As a rule, treated lumber should not be cut other than to length (excepting treated plywoods).
 This is for several reasons: